 Admissions to the Foundation Program is based on an applicant's future College program.
-As such applicants must meet the basic program requirements for admissions for entry to the Foundation Program.
+Applicants must meet the basic program requirements for admissions for entry to the Foundation Program.

 Admission to the Foundation Program is competitive and applicants should strive to complete both the University English and Math Placement Tests to the best of their ability.